mazingerzzz/aws_newrelic_agent_limiter/README.md

 This is a quick and dirty script, use at your own risk

-It connect to ssh to your instance, check status et stop older agent if needed
+It connect to ssh to your instance, check status and stop older agent if needed

 ## install
 git clone https://github.com/mazingerzzz/aws_newrelic_agent_limiter